Sherry Vinegar is the son of wine

 How Sherry Vinegar is Produced

 Of course, Sherry Vinegars are not homogenous and various styles are produced under their appellation guidelines.
-They vary according to the length of barrel age, in a similar way to for example the traditional Rioja Crianza, Reserva, and Gran Reserva classification.
+They vary according to the length of barrel age, similarly to for example the traditional Rioja Crianza, Reserva, and Gran Reserva classification.
 The standard Vinagre de Jerez only needs a minimum of 6 months, but the Reservas tend to have over 2 years, and the Gran Reservas between 10-20 years.
 Some have much longer periods!
-They will also vary depending on the grapes used in the wine, Palomino vinegar for example tend to be more savory than the sweet Pedro Ximenez vinegar.
+They will also vary depending on the grapes used in the wine, Palomino vinegar, for example, tend to be more savory than the sweet Pedro Ximenez vinegar.